-Acrylamide (syn: prop-2-enamide) is a chemical widely used in electrophoresis applications to separate proteins and nucleic acids.
+Acrylamide is a chemical used in electrophoresis applications to separate proteins and nucleic acids.
+During electrophoresis, acrylamide alkylates SH groups of cysteine and ε-NH2 lysine residues.
+It is vital for monomer polymerization.

 We also offer: